faithvoid/sakuraPresencePSP/README.md

 - UMD support (implemented but untested, doesn't seem to work in PPSSPP)
 - ISO/CSO support

+# sakuraPresencePRX
+PRX module version.
+Only works in PPSSPP, crashes on real hardware.
+This would be the ideal version as it runs in the background without the user having to interact with it, almost like a native plugin.

+## Working:
+- Initializing network state (PPSSPP)
+- Logging (PPSSPP)
+## Not Working:
+- Launching on real hardware at all
+## Untested:
+- UMD + game launching (as the module crashes on real hardware and you can't "switch" to a UMD in PPSSPP if one isn't already mounted)

 ## Roadmap:
 - [ ] Convert to plug-in that runs as both VSH and GAME module (can't get networking functions to work in plugin mode for some reason)